cedalo/streamsheets-documentation/docs/_sources/functions/streamsheet/write.rst.txt

    * - Value
      - Value to assign to key.
    * - Type
-     - Type of Value.
+     - Optional.
+Type of Value.
 Allowed types are String, Number, Boolean, Array, Dictionary.
 The type defines the color of the cell.
+   * - TTL
+     - Optional.
+The "time to live" period in seconds.
+If the specified period expires the corresponding message will be removed from the outbox.

 **Return Value**